mnylc/preservethispodcast/transcripts/trancript01-time-to-take-notice.md

-# Time to Take Notice Transcript
+# Ep1—Time to Take Notice Transcript

 MOLLY: When Alice Y. Hom was growing up, it was hard for her to talk to her parents about her love life.